Forced Labour Innovation Project

 The project has identified measures to respond to forced labour risks and identified cases.
 These include the provision of tailored assistance to at-risk workers or victims of abuse, for example through ensuring workers have written employment contracts, supporting workers to obtain due income, and allowing victims to raise the alert (such as through a toll-free hotline).

-ICI will share its findings with the cocoa sector and work with its industry, civil society and government partners to implement approaches to reduce forced labour risk within the cocoa supply chain in West Africa.
+ICI will share its findings with the cocoa sector and work with its industry, civil society and government partners to implement approaches to reduce risk within the cocoa supply chain in West Africa.

 Key project outcomes

 - Working model to identify forced labour cases created

 - Indicators developed to gauge risk levels within communities

 - Context-specific awareness-raising material on forced labour risks created